LihangLiu/3d-colorization/README.md

 # 3D Colorization
 This repository contains implementations of several algorithms for 3d volume colorization.
 To run the code, you should have the tensorflow installed in your python.

+## dataset
+Our model takes the 3d voxel representations as input.
+We used <a href="https://arxiv.org/abs/1512.03012">Shapenet Core dataset</a> for training.
+Before training, the conversion from obj format to voxel representations is required and implenmented under the 3d-colorization/objLoader directory.
+The dataset can't be provided directly due to license limitations.
+Please contact the Shapenet team for dataset downloading.

 ## Algorithms for 3d volume colorization